North Carolina 18 and Up Sports Betting Sites

 Can you bet on sports at age 18 in North Carolina?

-Currently, you cannot bet on sports at the age of eighteen from any sportsbook located inside the borders of North Carolina since the state has not legalized sports wagering inside its jurisdiction.
-However, you can place a real money wager on sports if you’re age eighteen and up by using any of the legally licensed and offshore betting sites we recommend.
+Currently, you cannot bet on sports at the age of eighteen from any sportsbook located inside the borders of North Carolina due to the state;s minimum gambling age of 21.
+However, you can place a real money wager on sports if you’re age eighteen or over up by using any of the legally licensed and offshore betting sites we recommend above.

 Is it legal to bet at 18+ online sportsbooks in North Carolina?